akiaxin/Chloe-/README.md

 # Ghostlight
-I'm aiming to make a graphics-based horror/reverse horror game.
-You'll play as a spirit defending your house, which is constantly assaulted by pesky news crews, dumb vloggers, and ghost hunters due to rumours of it being haunted.
-As the ghostly guardian, you're obliged to guard the estate.
+A graphical reverse horror game that flips the script on ghostly encounters.
+Play as a ghostly spirit protecting your haunted estate, which is constantly assaulted by curious vloggers, television crews, and intrepid ghost hunters due to rumours of the estate being haunted.
+As the ghostly guardian, you're tasked with guarding the estate.

-I have huge ideas for this game, but I'm not sure how to execute them.
-So for now, we can't say anything for certain.
-It hopefully will be a horror game, but it may just be an RPG.
-Only time will tell.

 ## Class Diagram
 This is just a rough draft - will be updated/fixed later as the game progresses.